Strategic Issues Panel Report: Searching for Legislative Accountability

 In 2014, DU released the Strategic Issues panel report, “Unsettling Times: Higher Education in an Era of Change” a framework for other colleges and universities and a launch-point to expand and inform the public discussion about the role and future of higher education.

-You will find links to other past panel reports in the navigation bar to the right or under the "Panel Topics" tab at the top of the page.
+You will find links to other panel topics and reports in the navigation bar to the right or under the "Panel Topics" tab at the top of the page.

 The University of Denver Strategic Issues Program

 As a part of its commitment to serve the public good, the University of Denver convenes a group of citizens to examine an issue of particular importance to the people of Colorado.
 These groups, called strategic issues panels, reflect the University's belief that, as an independent institution, it is in a unique position to make contributions to the state that has been home to the University since our founding in 1864.
 In a real sense, these panels affirm the values of informed civil discourse, intellectual freedom, open communication and rigor that guide the University of Denver itself.